MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/bindable-object-extensions.md

 ## Assign

 The `Assign` method makes it possible to refer to the `BindableObject` being fluently built within the calls.
-This is extremly useful for setting up a `RelativeSource` to `Self` binding.
+This is extremely useful for setting up a `RelativeSource` to `Self` binding.

 This example binds the `TextColor` of the `Label` to inverse of it's `BackgroundColor`: